saigkill/JobApplicationManager/README.md

 ## DESCRIPTION

 This Application helps finding a new job, write a complete set of job application docs and helps you to manage and track your applications.
 One of the main targets is to create beautiful applications by using the great LaTEX system.
-By using the .NET MAUI technology currently it supports Windows and MacOS systems.
+By using the Blazor technology currently it supports Windows, Linux and MacOS systems.

 JobApplicationManager is released under the MIT License, see the file `LICENSE.md` for more information.